How to enter sales negotiations on the front foot

 sales-negotiations-defence

-At this point, it’s easy to get complacent about the battle which lies ahead of a contractual close.
+At this point, it’s easy to get complacent about the battle ahead of a contractual close.

-We’ve talked previously about how MEDDIC can help qualify the sales process, as well as prepare for customer conversations during the sales cycle.
+We’ve previously discussed how MEDDIC can help qualify the sales process and prepare for customer conversations during the sales cycle.

-When it comes to contractual conversations, this is when your diligent efforts working through the Dp – Decision Process - stage will reap rewards.
+Regarding contractual conversations, your diligent efforts working through the Dp—Decision process—stage will reap the rewards.
 Arming yourself with as much knowledge as possible about each step in the sales cycle is vital.
-This will ensure you go into procurement negotiations having built a strong defence based on value, ensuring plenty of arrows in your bow.
+This will ensure you go into procurement negotiations with a solid value-based defence, providing plenty of arrows in your quiver.

 The world is changing so fast these days.
-Due to all of the macro-economic challenges, budgets are typically recut on a rolling 3 month basis in line with new strategic objectives.
+Due to all the macroeconomic challenges, budgets are typically recut every three months on a rolling basis in line with new objectives.

-Once we are in the final stages of any deal, we need to be surgical and swift with our negotiations to ensure the game doesn’t change mid-flight.
+Once we are in the final stages of any deal, we must be surgical and swift with our negotiations to ensure the game doesn’t change mid-flight.

-However, delays are often caused by poor negotiation strategies at the end of a sales process, when we omit the preparation and ‘rush to dance’ with the customer on price.
+However, delays are often caused by poor negotiation strategies at the end of a sales process.
+Especially when we omit the preparation and “rush to dance” with the customer on price.

 Our preparations for these final steps are like building a castle with a set of defences.
 Failing to prepare for these sales negotiation meetings will seal a fate like the Dark Knight in Monty Python, enabling our customer to negotiate us down to the floor.